HANNAHLEE345/HANNAHLEE345.github.io/index.md

 **Stories around coffee tables**

 I could make menu on left side.
-But I am still struggling with separating them by rows and showing its contents on the right side.
+But I am still struggling with separating them by rows and showing its contents on the right side when clicking the menu.
 Let's tyr to find code sources.